sebpiq/WAAClock/README.md

 ##WAAClock(context, opts)

 `WAAClock` handles all the scheduling work.
 It is the only object you need to create directly.
-It takes an `AudioContext` as first argument and patches it to add new methods on Web Audio API objects.

 Because Web Audio API events cannot be cancelled, `WAAClock` simply queues all events, and schedules them only at the last moment.
 In fact, each event has a tolerance zone *[t1, t2]* in which it should be executed.